 Long-term damage, including intellectual difficulties, communication problems, behavioral changes, and loss of physical function, is also likely to occur, even in cases of mild TBI.
 You may be able to regain some of your function with the help of your medical team, but this is not possible for all TBI cases.
 Your prognosis and recovery timeline depends on the severity of your condition.

-If you suffer a traumatic brain injury in Chicago, you may be eligible for financial compensation.
+If you suffer a traumatic brain injury in Chicago, you may be eligible for financial compensation through a brain injury lawsuit.
 The Chicago traumatic brain injury lawyers at Duncan Law Group advocate for injury victims across the state of Illinois.
 Our trial attorneys have the experience, skills, and legal knowledge necessary to maximize your award and support you in your recovery.

-Contact Duncan Law Group today to schedule your free consultation with a Chicago brain injury lawyer.
+Contact Duncan Law Group today to schedule your free consultation with a Chicago brain injury lawyer in Cook County.